coda/packs-sdk/docs/samples/full/hello-world.md

 # Hello World sample

-This is an example which creates a single formula called Hello, that takes in a string called name and returns “Hello, name !“.
+This is an example which creates a single formula called `Hello`, that takes in a string called `name` and returns `“Hello, <name>!“`.

 === "Hello World"